thenameissubhan/Audio-Transcriber/README.md

 ## 🚨 IMPORTANT INFO!!

-> ⚠️ **AWS default credentials are permanently disabled for using Video Transcribe.**
+> ⚠️ **AWS default credentials are permanently disabled for using Audio Transcribe.**
 > 👉 **Please use your own credentials.**
 >
 > 🆓 **AWS is free for 12 months!**